jujoycode/fury-tool/README.md

 ## Authors

-- juhyoungRyu - Project initial and development
+- \_jujooycode - Project initial and development

 ## Version History

+- ✨ 0.1.2 - `makes easier to use git`

+  - Set up easier init and remote repository
+  - Commit changes with gitmoji
+  - Receive changes from remote repository with one click
+  - Merge current and target branches easily
+  - Easy branch management
+    - replacement other branch
+    - create new from target branch
+    - rename target branch
-- 0.0.1
+    - delete target branch

-  - `fury` can create Project
+- ✨ 0.1.1 - `can create project`
+  - Supported Templates
+    - javascript
+    - typescript
+  - Optional
-    - `javascript`
+    - git
-    - `typescript`
+    - prettier

 ## License

-This project is licensed under the [MIT] License
+This project is licensed under the [GPLv3] License